mnesarco/fcapi/docs/documentation-src.md

 ## Usage from Macros

-It is better to not define `ScriptedObject` classes directly in __Macros__ because FreeCAD will have have a hard time finding them when reloading the objects from saved documents.
+It is better to not define your proxy classes directly in __Macros__ because FreeCAD will have have a hard time finding them when reloading the objects from saved documents.

-What you can do in this case is putting the `fpo.py` file directly in the FreeCAD's __Macros__ directory, then create your `ScriptedObject` classes in its own file in __Macros__ dir, then import them from your macros.
+What you can do in this case is putting the `fpo.py` file directly in the FreeCAD's __Macros__ directory, then create your proxy classes in its own file in __Macros__ dir, then import them from your macros.
 That way FreeCAD will find the Proxies next time you open your Documents.

 ## Quick and dirty setup

-Another easy way if you don't want to develop a *Workbench* is to fake one, To do that simply create a folder inside FreeCAD's Mod directory and put `fpo.py` and your other python files there along with an empty `__init__.py` file.
-This will make fpo and your modules visible to FreeCAD in the main path.
+Another easy way if you don't want to develop a *Workbench* is to fake one, To do that simply create a folder inside FreeCAD's Mod directory and put `fpo.py` and your other python files there.
+This will make fpo and your modules visible and importable from to FreeCAD.

 ## Examples setup